-- We felt like we were in another world as a herd of giraffes crosses the road in front of our car and paused to look through the window.
+- We felt like we were in another world as a herd of giraffes crossed the road in front of our car and paused to look through the window.

 What else is there to do once you’ve seen the animals?

 There is a small outdoor play area suitable for younger children and a large indoor soft play which the kids loved.
-Also included in the price of your ticket are swan boat pedalos and a train ride.
+Also included in the price of your ticket are swan, dragon, and pelican pedalos and a train ride.
 Unfortunately, we didn’t get to try either of these as the queue for the pedalos was large and the train was broken on the day of our visit.

 - Long sleeves, trousers and socks must be worn on the red and blue slides in the Mammoth Play Ark soft play area at all times.
 Height restrictions also apply – 1m for the blue slide and 1.2m for the red slide

 Can any cars go on the Road Safari?